CALL FOR PAPERS, TALKS AND TUTORIALS

 HIKM 2020 calls for four types of submissions.
 All submissions must be in English and PDF format.
 Other formats will not be accepted.
 Papers will be double-blind peer reviewed by at least two expert reviewers for originality, significance, and relevance to the conference.

-- SHORT PAPERS- Submissions should be 4 pages long
+- SHORT PAPERS- Submissions should be 4 pages long and will be published in ACSW Proceedings by ACM Press

 - TUTORIAL PROPOSALS - Submissions are called for half day tutorials on a topic of interest to HIKM delegates.
 Submit a synopsis of the tutorial (max 300 word), intended audience and brief biographical description of presenter(s) to HIKM Tutorial chair, Tony Sahama at firstname.lastname@example.org Tutorial submissions will be assessed on the expertise of presenters and the relevance to a HIKM audience.
 Please note, tutorials are expected to be free of charge for attendees, and tutorial presenters will be required to register for HIKM.